pshaddel/mcp-template/README.md

 ## 📋 Overview

 This is a comprehensive MCP server template that provides a robust foundation for building Model Context Protocol servers.
-It supports both stdio and SSE (Server-Sent Events) transport modes, making it suitable for various integration scenarios.
+It supports multiple transport modes: stdio, SSE (Server-Sent Events), and HTTP streams, making it suitable for various integration scenarios.
 The template includes authentication, logging, and a sample weather tool to demonstrate the MCP tool implementation pattern.

 ## � Prerequisites